 - the number of false positives and false negatives they produce

-- the instrumentation required
+- the instrumentation required, and so on.

-Due to the large numbers of false positives and negatives that most methods produce it is usually necessary to confirm each interaction by using 2 or 3 different methods.
+Due to the large numbers of false positives and negatives that most methods produce, it is usually necessary to confirm each interaction by using 2 or 3 different methods.

 In silico methods use computer models to predict protein-protein interactions.
 They include sequence-based approaches, structure-based approaches, chromosome proximity, gene fusion, in silico 2 hybrid, mirror tree, phylogenetic tree, and gene expression-based approaches.

 In vitro methods are performed in a controlled environment outside a living organism.
 In vitro methods used for PPI detection include tandem affinity purification, affinity chromatography, coimmunoprecipitation, protein arrays, protein fragment complementation, phage display, X-ray crystallography, and NMR spectroscopy.
 In some of them (for example, coimmunoprecipitation) interaction takes place in vivo, but the interaction is fixed and detected after the death of the cell or organism, and are hence sometimes labelled as ex vivo methods.